nicolewallace09/food-festival/README.md

 * [Questions](#questions)

 ## Installation
 The user should clone the repository from GitHub.
-This application requires Node.js, Express.js, and Sequelize.
-To connect to the database run mysql -u root -p and enter password from .env file.
-Then source the schema.sql.
-To seed the file run npm run seed.
-Finally to connect to the server run npm start.
+This application requires installation of Bootstrap, Popper, and jQuery.
+For development use, install `webpack` and `webpack-cli` and add to script file.
+For testing purposes this application runs on a webpack localhost:8080 server, but also is deployed as a live Git Hub url.

 ## Usage
 This application will allow users to view, add, edit, and delete categories, products, and tags.<br>
+Please view live Git Hub link [here](https://nicolewallace09.github.io/food-festival/)<br>
 <img scr='assets/img/screen.png'>

 ## License